-With Halloween just around the corner, many individuals here in the San Fernando Valley are getting ready for the trick-or-treaters that may be visiting their house on Halloween night.
+With Halloween just around the corner, many individuals here in the San Fernando Valley are getting ready for the trick-or-treaters that may be visiting their houses on Halloween night.
 For homeowners with dogs, the important preparations can go far beyond just stocking up on treats for the trick-or-treaters and getting their home decorated to match the spooky mood of the occasion.
 It can be critical for dog owners to come up with a plan for what to do with their dogs on Halloween.

 Halloween can bring a lot of people, sounds, and sights a dog is unfamiliar with right up to a person’s front door.
 This could confuse or agitate a dog, which could up the risks of the dog biting someone.
-When dog owners fail to properly address these concerns, they could be endangering the trick-or-treaters that visit their home.
+When dog owners fail to properly address these concerns, they could be endangering the trick-or-treaters that visit their homes.

 There are various things a dog owner can do to help protect trick-or-treaters that visit their home from harmful incidents involving the dog.
 This includes:

 A trick-or-treater can suffer significant injuries when they are bit by a dog at a house they are visiting.
 So, on Halloween, a lot can be riding how responsibly dog owners act when it comes to their dogs.

 When a child is hurt by a dog when visiting another person’s home (such as visiting for trick-or-treating), there are various legal options the child’s parents may have available.
 So, in such a situation, a parent may want to discuss compensation-related issues with an experienced dog bite lawyer in Los Angeles.